 The approved long term general services capital programme supports the delivery of the council's eight Corporate Plan priorities.
-The programme also takes into consideration comments received during budget consultations where there was support for the managing of our assets and reducing energy use workstreams.
-It is important that resources are prioritised on an ongoing basis to ensure investment has the maximum impact on the core assets required to sustain existing service delivery.
+The programme also takes into consideration comments received during budget consultations where there was support for the effective and efficient management of our assets and reducing energy use.
+It is important that resources are prioritised on an ongoing basis to ensure investment has the maximum impact on the core assets necessary to sustain existing service delivery.
 A five year housing capital strategy and ten year general services capital investment strategy was approved by Council on 13 February 2018, along with the Corporate Asset Management Strategy on 19 March 2019.
-These financial investment plans were updated on 19 February 2019 and the Council agreed the Capital Strategy.
+These financial investment plans were updated on 19 February 2019.

 The Prudential Code requires councils to approve, on an annual basis, a defined set of prudential indicators, covering both general fund and housing capital investment, at the same council meeting that approves the revenue budget for the forthcoming year.
 In December 2017, CIPFA issued a revised Treasury Management Code of Practice and a revised Prudential Code.
 The revisions have particularly focused on non-treasury investments, the requirement to prepare a capital strategy and an extension of the specific role of the Section 95 Officer in respect of both the capital strategy and investment in non-financial assets.
 The council's capital strategy for 2019/20 to 2027/28 was approved by full council on 19 March 2019.
-It outlines the principles and framework that shape the capital investment programmes to positively contribute to the achievement of the council's eight priorities, as well as setting out the outcomes and activities to be undertaken to implement the strategy, the performance indicators that will be used to monitor delivery and the governance and monitoring arrangements, whereby the outcomes will be monitored by the Capital Asset Management Board and reported to the Corporate Management Team, Partnership and Resources PDSP and Council Executive on an annual basis
+It outlines the principles and framework that shape the capital investment programmes to positively contribute to the achievement of the council's eight priorities, as well as setting out the outcomes and activities to be undertaken to implement the strategy, the performance indicators that will be used to monitor delivery and the governance and monitoring arrangements.
+The outcomes will be monitored by the Capital Asset Management Board and reported to the Corporate Management Team, Partnership and Resources PDSP and Council Executive on an annual basis

 The key objective of the Prudential Code is to ensure that the capital investment plans are affordable, sustainable and prudent in the long term.
 The Code's prudential indicators are designed to support and record local decision making, which require to be approved and monitored by the Council.
 In doing so, the council is fulfilling its duty to ensure that spending plans are affordable, prudent and sustainable and also confirming that the treasury management function operates in accordance with the requirements of the CIPFA Treasury Management in the Public Services Code of Practice.
+It is assessed that the council's revenue, capital and treasury financial plans are in compliance with the Prudential Code.

-In line with the council's integrated approach to corporate and financial planning, the 2018/19 budgets for general services revenue, the housing revenue account (HRA), the general services capital programme and the housing capital programme along with the 2018/19 treasury management plan were approved by full Council on 13 February 2019.
+In line with the council's integrated approach to corporate and financial planning, the 2018/19 budgets for general services revenue, the housing revenue account (HRA), the general services capital programme and the housing capital programme, along with the 2018/19 treasury management plan, were approved by full Council on 19 February 2019.